jpfleblanc/libami/doc/install.rst

 4. Creating documentation:

 	Libami is documented using doxygen and Sphinx.
-Documentation is set off by default and must be enabled
+Documentation is set off by default and must be enabled:

 		::